undergrad-partner-school

 Main Student Body

-The school reported an out-of-state student body portion of 4.72% for that year.
-There was a total of 7,771 those pursuing undergraduate studies, including 42 international students.
+That year, the school had 4.72% of students coming from another state.
+There was a total of 8,518 students pursuing undergraduate degrees, including 99 international students.
 232 students enrolled as transfer students.

 Student Population Gender Ratio